 Should a firm decide that the incident does not qualify as fraudulent and/or serious misconduct having undertaken an investigation, it will at least have an audit trail of its decision making process, protected by lawyer-client privilege.
 In the event a firm chooses to self-report, an initial submission of the incident can be carefully drafted by the lawyer, after which the FCA will commence its enquiry into the incident and whether any type of intervention and enforcement is warranted.

 It can be tempting for any firm with implicated clients and distributors to bury their heads in the sand so as not to disrupt commercial operations, particularly in agricultural concerns where commercial relationships can be decades long.
 In reality, it is often the case that information concerning the incident is already in the open and so if it is not you who will be controlling how and whether a report to the FCA is made, do you trust another party with something so serious?

 The content of this article is for general information only.
-If you would like to discuss any of the issues raised in it further, please contact Simon Caltagirone.
 Law covered as at August 2018.

 To receive future copies of Agricultural Brief (our newsletter for farmers, landowners and others involved in agriculture) or to join our seminar mailing list please register your details.